Professional standards are intended to:

 Work is underway to develop new professional standards and is one of a range of commitments designed to support practitioners to develop their practice and support their professional growth.

 The review seeks to establish a new framework of standards for all school and further education practitioners who are, or will be, registered with the Education Workforce Council (external link).
-The revised standards will support practitioners to meet challenges now and in the future, and facilitate career-long professional development.
+The new standards will support practitioners to meet challenges now and in the future, and facilitate career-long professional development.

 The Higher Level Teaching Assistants (HLTA) Standards set out the requirements for the awarding of HLTA status.
 There are currently no standards in place for other learning support staff who work in a classroom.

-Developing leaders - teachers and support staff with existing leadership responsibilities and/or those who wish to further develop their leadership skills will use the Leadership Standards as a tool to support their leadership development.
+Developing leaders - teachers and support staff with existing leadership responsibilities and/or those who wish to further develop their leadership skills may use the Leadership Standards as a tool to support their leadership development.